Livingsta is a writer who focuses on anything that fascinates, provokes or interests her. She always puts forth her best efforts and focus.

 Ways to preserve your flowers

-This method of drying flowers was developed by Paul and Ginette Lambert in 1989 where they conducted a research and invented a unique technology to preserve roses and other flowers.
+This method of drying flowers was developed in 1989 by Paul and Ginette Lambert.
+They invented a unique technology to preserve roses and other flowers.
 The preserved flowers looked natural with their original colours and shape and were also supple.

 - Carefully grown and selected fresh flowers or leaves from the farm are eternised.
 'Eternise' is a process in which a solution of glycerine, colourants and activators are absorbed by the flowers or leaves.